lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “It is considered to be inconsistent with our Institution to contribute, *in the Name of the Corps*, to any public or private Subscription, every Gentleman having an Opportunity of contributing in his individual Capacity according to his Inclination and Abilities.”
 (29)

+Cookson seeks to contextualize the mass volunteering 1793-1815.
+The previous interpretations saw volunteers as loyalists with cover-revolutionary/counter-radical ideas.
+Cookson wants to re-examine this assumption because the volunteer movement’s “social base was urban and middle class to a degree that has never been appreciated,” a fact which he uses to support the argument that “A great deal of patriotic activity originated from and was controlled by the urban middle classes, who... used it to legitimate their concerns and secure their status against an enormously powerful hierarchy.”
+(868) R. J. Morris has argued that voluntary societies in general “became increasingly important instruments of class” (Cookson 868).

+For important figures in towns who did not have aristocratic status, “Volunteering had a threefold attraction: it enabled them to act independently of ‘the county’; it gave them a conspicuous part in public life; it served as an expression of the power they wielded within their own communities” (872).
+This perhaps does not apply in London--- London was, after all, the locale against which all other “local” communities must compare themselves--- and yet the rulebook’s emphasis on uniforms and comportment suggest a related impulse towards displaying its members’ importance.

+The corps themselves were often a bit too inchoate and heterogeneous to be effectively employed (882).
+Their status was always, at the core, civilian: “As civilian bodies, ultimately they trained as they liked, under rules agreed by the corps but effectively enforced by the personal authority of the officers.
+The most the army could do to resolve the contradictions between civilian status and military service was to make known its requirements” (883).

+Importance of uniforms, p 884-885:

+![][ScreenShot2021-02-16at2.42.46AM]

+![][ScreenShot2021-02-16at2.42.53AM]

+**What class are the light-horse volunteers?**

+Although the ordinary volunteer companies seem associated with the middle class or even working class (cf Cookson), the volunteer cavalry is closely linked to the aristocracy (Gilks 204).
+Uniforms were acknowledgedly costly, and the most generous benefactors could be rewarded with more senior commissions.
+Ultimately, as a result, “Only six of the 49 peers and baronets who joined the Volunteer Cavalry in 1794 were commissioned to a rank below captain, and three of these men were... commanded by another member of the aristocracy” (205).
+The result over the next few years was “the domination of one arm of Britain’s reserve army by a small, but wealthy and influential, stratum of society” (206).
+In many counties, the Volunteer Cavalry units would be monopolized for decades by individual families, which Gilks suggests created “what could be considered a private army, and ... a representation of that family’s attitudes, wealth, an status within the county.”
+(209) Gilks describes several counties’ volunteer forces which adopted the colours or symbols of the relevant family’s crests as key parts of their uniforms.

+Gilks concludes that “Individuals lavished thousands of pounds on specially designed uniforms, as well as buying the latest weaponry and saddlery, but this was not simply to satisfy their own vanity,” because “Most of the money spent by these aristocratic patrons on corps of Volunteer Cavalry was for the benefit of the men that served in them.”
+As Cookson had already shown, however, spending money on other people’s uniforms can be an even larger scale display of vanity and status.
+Gilks ends with an odd encomium: “the Volunteer Cavalry would have struggled to remain in existence into the twenty-first century and to form part of the Territorial Army had it not been for the leadership and support given by the aristocracy” (215).

 She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21